Braypolk/spotify-discover-yearly/README.md

 Node
 NPM/Yarn package manager

+These commands should work fine with Mac/Linux.
+If using windows they should work if you use WSL.

 First thing to do is run `./beginning.sh` file.
 If it doesn't run, run `chmod 755 beginning.sh` and then run ./beginning.sh again.
 This will make sure you have the requirements above, and install some dependencies